shanet/Cryptully/README.md

 Cryptully
 =========

-### An encrypted chat program for those that don't know crypto.
+### Encrypted chat for those that don't know crypto.
 ##### Shane Tully (shane@shanetully.com)

 ### The default server, cryptully.com, has been taken down due to a lack of server to host it on.
 For the program to work, you will need to host your own server.
 If you are interested in providing hosting (only running a small Python script), contact me.